 Mesothelioma is a devastating disease that proceeds rapidly, racks up a large amount of medical bills in a short amount of time, and leaves family members behind without their loved ones or the support they offered.
-Whether you have recently been diagnosed or have lost a loved one to this pernicious cancer, it’s important you have the help you need getting through this difficult period.
+Whether you have recently been diagnosed with mesothelioma or have lost a loved one to this pernicious malignant mesothelioma cancer, it’s important you have the help you need getting through this difficult period.

-Critically, mesothelioma is a disease with only one known cause: asbestos.
+Critically, mesothelioma is a disease with only one known cause: asbestos exposure.
 That means that if you or a family member has been diagnosed with mesothelioma, it is due to asbestos exposure on a job site.
 Both civilian and military applications used asbestos in huge amounts, and many people suffered as a result.

 If that’s you, it’s time to learn about mesothelioma lawsuits today.

 Asbestos is a mineral mined in huge quantities throughout the 20th century for use in a variety of industries.
 Its capacity as an insulator, fire retardant, chemically nonreactive and electrically nonconductive material make it perfectly suited to construction, automotive, electronics and military applications – among many others.

 The downside of this extremely useful material is that it is made of the same basic elements as glass, and capable of shattering into multitudinous tiny particles that rise through the air and are easily inhaled.
 These tiny shards then settle into the lungs, lung lining and the membranes of surrounding organs, where they can cause difficulty breathing, pain and cancer.